 "They" say that one of the most successful homemade wines comes from rhubarb.
 Well I happen to have a very large and prolific rhubarb patch, so this year I gave it a shot.
 The recipe was pretty straightfoward (I'm reproducing this from memory, so I may have to edit this when I can check my notes): Six pounds of chopped rhubarb to five pounds table sugar, water, wine yeast.
-I froze the rhubarb to help with juice extract, added everything to one of my plastic fermenters, and let it bubble along for a few days.
-Then I racked the still-fermenting wine off into a two gallon glass fermenter.
-As you can see, it was still very cloudy with yeast.

 Now that has been sitting in my basement for a couple of months and much of the yeast has dropped out.
 Just last week I racked into two, one gallon glass jugs.
 I'll let it age in there for a few more months, then put it into bottles.
 I have it in mind to bottle half of it still and slightly sweetened and the other half carbonated, for rhubarb "champagne".